mschon/terraform-beginner-bootcamp-2023/README.md

 When attempting to run `terraform login`, it will launch in bash a WYSIWYG view to generate a token.
 However, it does not work as expected in Gitpod VSCode in the browser.

-After opening the link to generate a Terraform Cloud token, you may quit the WYSIWYG view by pressing `q`.
+After opening the link to generate and copy the Terraform Cloud token, you may return to the terminal and quit the WYSIWYG view by pressing `q`.
 I entered the authentication token when prompted, and it was written to `/home/gitpod/.terraform.d/credentials.tfrc.json` as expected.

 ```json
 {